 Owners

-- Alphabetical list Mr. and Mrs. Elbridge Gerry Chadwick, Dr. and Mrs. Richard B. Dominick, John Hume, Alexander Hume Lucas, William Lucas, Elizabeth Deas Middleton, Univeristy of South Carolina, Charles H. Woodward
+- Alphabetical list – Mr. and Mrs. Elbridge Gerry Chadwick; Dr. and Mrs. Richard B. Dominick; John Hume; Alexander Hume Lucas; William Lucas; Elizabeth Deas Middleton; University of South Carolina; Charles H. Woodward

 Slaves

-- Number of slaves In 1850, William Lucas owned 72 slaves on his various plantations (National Register).
+- Number of slaves – In 1850; William Lucas owned 72 slaves on his various plantations (1).

 Buildings